iff-gsc/LADAC-Examples/README.md

 ## Examples

-- Start a simulation of quadcopter Bebop2 with loiter controller (both quadcopter dynamics and controller run in MATLAB/Simulink):
+- **Start a simulation of quadcopter Bebop2 with loiter controller (both quadcopter dynamics and controller run in MATLAB/Simulink):**
   1. Open MATLAB/Simulink.
-  2. Run the parameters file `Copter/Bebop2/init_quadcopter_Bebop2_Loiter_INDI_simple`.
+  2. Run the Bebop2 initialization file [`Copter/Bebop2/init_quadcopter_Bebop2_Loiter_INDI_simple`](Copter/Bebop2/init_quadcopter_Bebop2_Loiter_INDI_simple.m).
       ```
       cd('Copter/Bebop2')
       init_quadcopter_Bebop2_Loiter_INDI_simple
       ```
   3. Plug in a remote control via USB.
-If you do not have connected a remote control, set: `jystck.enable = 0` (else an error will accur).
-  By default, the calibration settings of the Xbox-360 joystick are used as you can see in the init script `init_quadcopter_Bebop2_Loiter_INDI_simple` in the line `jystck = joystickLoadParams( 'joystick_params_Xbox_360', 2, 0 );`.
+  By default, the calibration settings of the Xbox-360 joystick are used as you can see in the init script [`init_quadcopter_Bebop2_Loiter_INDI_simple`](Copter/Bebop2/init_quadcopter_Bebop2_Loiter_INDI_simple.m#L24).
   This calibration settings may not be compatible with your joystick!
-Therefore, you should [test and calibrate your joystick](https://github.com/iff-gsc/ladac/tree/main/control/joystick).
+Therefore, you should [test and calibrate your joystick](https://github.com/iff-gsc/LADAC/tree/main/control/joystick#readme).
+  If you do not have connected a remote control, set [`jystck.enable = 0`](Copter/Bebop2/init_quadcopter_Bebop2_Loiter_INDI_simple.m#L25) (else an error will occur).
-  4. Run the Simulink file `QuadcopterSimModel_INDI_Loiter_simple.slx` (should open after step 2) to start the simulation.
+  1. Run the Simulink file [`QuadcopterSimModel_INDI_Loiter_simple.slx`](Copter/models/QuadcopterSimModel_INDI_Loiter_simple.slx) (should open after step 2) to start the simulation.
 You can either control the system with the remote control (vertical velocity, yaw rate, pitch angle, roll angle) or dummy inputs will be performed.
       ```
       sim('QuadcopterSimModel_INDI_Loiter_simple')
       ```
-  5. You can view the system outputs in the block visualization clicking on the scopes.
+  2. You can view the system outputs in the block visualization clicking on the scopes.
 However, this is not visually intuitive.

-- Visualize simulation with FlightGear:
+- **Visualize simulation with FlightGear:**
-  1. Run the start script of FlightGear by running runfg_IRIS.bat (Windows) or runfg_IRIS.sh (Linux):
+  1. Run the start script of FlightGear by running [`runfg_IRIS.bat`](https://github.com/iff-gsc/LADAC-Examples-Data/tree/main/FlightGear/runfg_IRIS.bat) (Windows) or [`runfg_IRIS.sh`](https://github.com/iff-gsc/LADAC-Examples-Data/tree/main/FlightGear/runfg_IRIS.sh) (Linux):
         ```
         ./modules/ladac-examples-data/FlightGear/runfg_IRIS.sh
         ```
         This will open FlightGear and load an IRIS quadcopter animation (for visualization only, the computation is carried out by MATLAB).

-- Use the dynamics model of MATLAB/Simulink for software in the loop simulation of ArduPilot (controller runs in ArduPilot):
+- **Use the dynamics model of MATLAB/Simulink for software in the loop simulation of ArduPilot (controller runs in ArduPilot):**
   1. Run a new MATLAB/Simulink simulation with Bebop2 quadcopter with the ArduPilot SITL interface:
       ```
       cd('Copter/Bebop2')
       init_quadcopter_Bebop2_ArduPilot_SITL
       sim('QuadcopterSimModel_ArduCopter_SITL')
       ```
-  2. Run ArduPilot SITL in Gazebo mode from terminal (sim_vehicle.py must be on the path or you find it in Tools/autotest/).
-	 You also have to specify the ArduPilot parameters file of the Bebop2 with the `add-param-file` parameter:
+  2. Run ArduPilot SITL in Gazebo mode from terminal (`sim_vehicle.py` must be on the path or you find it in the [ArduPilot](https://github.com/ArduPilot/ardupilot) repository in `Tools/autotest/`).
+Make sure that you have a proper ArduPilot configuration file for the ArduPilot SITL where you have set the joystick inputs etc. correctly.
+You should use the provided [ArduPilot parameters file of the Bebop2](https://github.com/iff-gsc/LADAC-Examples-Data/tree/main/ArduPilot_params/Parrot_Bebop2_MATLAB_SITL.param) as a basis for the configuration, since the sensor filter and control parameters are already correctly set here for the Bebop2 Simulink model.
+Finaly you can start the ArduPilot SITL with the `--add-param-file` option (here, our parameter file is used as an example):
       ```
-		sim_vehicle.py -v ArduCopter --model=gazebo --add-param-file=<path-to-multicopter>/libraries/ladac-examples-data/ArduPilot_Frame_params/Parrot_Bebop2_MATLAB_SITL.param
+      sim_vehicle.py -v ArduCopter --model=gazebo --add-param-file=<path-to-repository>/modules/ladac-examples-data/ArduPilot_params/Parrot_Bebop2_MATLAB_SITL.param
+      ```
+      The dynamics model in MATLAB/Simulink is tested with ArduCopter 4.2.0.
+If you run into any problems try checking out the older ArduCopter release in the ArduPilot repository with:
+      ```
+      git checkout Copter-4.2.0
+      git submodule update --init --recursive
       ```
   3. Control the quadcopter from ArduPilot.
 Therefore, you should use a ground control station (read QGroundControl or MissionPlanner documentation) or the [MAVProxy command prompt](https://ardupilot.org/dev/docs/copter-sitl-mavproxy-tutorial.html#copter-sitl-mavproxy-tutorial).